dustinpfister/blog_posts/_posts/js-array-from.md

 ## 1 - Array from basic example

 The array from static method can be called off of the Array global, and then an array like object can be passed as the first argument.
-As long as the object is formated like an array it should work okay and what will be returned is an array with all the prototype methods of an array like array map.
+As long as the object is formated like an array it should work okay, and what will be returned is an array with all the prototype methods of an array like the array map method.

 ```js
 var arr = Array.from({